 1911 – Statue of Charles Stewart Parnell is unveiled in Dublin.

 1930 – Actor Richard Harris is born in Limerick.

 1975 – Muhammad Ali defeats Joe Frazier in the Thrilla in Manila, third and most brutal bout between two great boxers.
-Ali had Irish roots, the great fighter visited Ennis, Co Clare, his ancestral home, in 2009.
+The great fighter visited Ennis, Co Clare – his ancestral home – in 2009.
 Ali twice fought and defeated “Irish” Jerry Quarry in the early 70’s.

 1979 – RTÉ broadcasts Pope John Paul II’s visit to Ireland.

 2000 – Eight men, including one Irishman, are feared dead after their fishing vessel sinks off the Clare coast in gale force winds and treacherous seas.